Last updated: 23 September 2020

 Yes, there are no plans to remove the ATAR this year.

 We expect that the ATAR calculation will be the same as in previous years.
-If there are changes to SACE assessment as a result of COVID-19 then we will adapt the ATAR calculation to take account of this.

 We're working with the SACE Board and tertiary authorities here and interstate to respond to the situation as it evolves.
 Whatever happens the ATAR process will be fair and transparent.